 Where to drink in Santa Monica

-Inventive pizza toppings, like green curry chicken or short ribs, make pies here a novelty to look at as much as a joy to devour, along with grilled tuna, burgers, and fried chicken and waffles.
+Inventive pizza toppings—we’re talking green curry chicken or short ribs—make the pies here a novelty to look at as much as a joy to devour, along with dishes like tempura tacos, burgers, and fried chicken and waffles.
 But if you’re here to drink, there’s a lengthy list of cocktails, beer and wine to quench your thirst.
-A lively happy hour (4-7pm weekdays, 3-7pm weekends) packs the place well before dinner time, while ample outdoor seating continues the laid-back vibe.
+A lively happy hour (3–7pm weekdays) packs the place well before dinnertime, while ample outdoor seating continues the laid-back vibe.

 This carefully curated gastropub is a beer lover’s heaven, featuring roughly 30 craft beers to enjoy alongside American pub fare—burgers, fried and beer-braised mussels, anyone?
 You’re stumbling distance—two blocks, to be exact—from the beach, so you can always sober up with a long walk on the sand.

 A lengthy happy hour (every day, from open until 8pm) where the wine and cocktails are only $6, plus shuffleboard and live music every night—what more could you ask for in a bar?
 The Craftsman Bar and Kitchen is a cozy hangout close to the beach, where you can get both outstanding cocktails and decadent burgers.